ontonap/public-webpage/content/post/otol-id-accepted/index.md

 ---

-After a short time and a proposal by Adriano (see how to link people here), a new property, Open Tree of Life ID (P9157), has been acepted on Wikidata. 🔥
+After a short time and a proposal by {{% mention "adriano" %}}, a new property, Open Tree of Life ID (P9157), has been acepted on Wikidata. 🔥

 <!--more-->